 Several studies have shown that regular meditation (even as little as five minutes a day) helps your immune system function better and can even reduce pain in some cases.

 Yes, doing nothing can actually help you during the times when you are doing something.
-Meditation improves your focus, attention and memory as well as your ability to think creatively.
-One study even found that you could increase your attention span in as little as four days of meditation training.
+Meditation improves your focus,

 4. Meditation makes you happier.